MariaDragoumi/MariaDragoumi/README.md

 I love coding with python and the numerous possibilities that it provides, but I am also skilled in programming with FORTRAN and using MPI parallel programming for challenging computations.

-📁 Note: Most of my serious work lives behind corporate firewalls, so what's here are side projects, demos, and experiments.
+📁 Note: Most of my work lives behind corporate firewalls, so what's here are side projects, demos, and experiments.